marr/metalsmith-project/src/index.md

 governance board for product stakeholders enabling sharing of ideas to high-level executives.

-Worked on-site in Orlando for Disney xBand[^frogdisney] project developing an API for park data and customer interactions for various physical points of interest.
+Worked on-site in Orlando for Disney MagicBand[^frogdisney] project developing an API for park data and customer interactions for various physical points of interest.
 Augmented interactive park map with information regarding wristband options and features.